23 Must Have Easy Keto Cookies for 2022

 I like that these coconut clusters are made with coconut flakes or coconut chips.
 It gives them a completely different texture.

-I am not sure whether these are fat bombs or cookies, but they are awesome.
+I am not sure whether these are fat bombs or cookies, but they are fantastic.

-Melissa, from I Breathe I'm Hungry, says she created these because of her...
+From I Breathe I'm Hungry, Melissa says she created these because of her...

 "desperate desire for something sweet and chocolatey RIGHT NOW."